datacite/spinone/docs/index.md

 ### Lists

 Lists results can contain multiple entries.
 Searching or filtering typically returns a list result.
-A list has two parts:
+A list has three parts:

 * **meta**, which includes information about the query, e.g. number of results returned.
-* **data**, which will will contain the items matching the query or filter.
+* **data**, which will contain the items matching the query or filter.
+* **included**, which will contain side-loaded associations, via the `?include=x` parameter.

 ### Sort order